zakarumych/raft/README.md

 versa, and host functions work from both.
 Anything the compiler rejects falls back to the tree walker transparently.

-Compiled functions share a per-runtime `VmContext` (`Runtime::vm`): constants, variable names and patterns are interned once across all functions, and every compiled frame executes on the context's single operand stack instead of allocating its own.
-That stack is public — `rt.vm.stack` — so a host function called from compiled code can inspect the caller's live temporaries (mutate them at your own risk).
+Compiled functions share a per-runtime `Context` (`Runtime::ctx`): constants, variable/atom names and patterns are interned once across all functions, and every compiled frame executes on the runtime's single operand stack instead of allocating its own. `Runtime::stack()` hands out a view over it, so a host function called from compiled code can inspect the caller's live temporaries (mutate them at your own risk).

 The REPL compiles functions by default; pass `--no-vm` to stay on the tree